bigscience-workshop/bigscience/train/tr11-176B-ml/README.md

 ### Data type

+We are using `bfloat16` since it's supposed to be more stable than `float16`

 ```
     --bf16 \
 ```
+and the rest is in the Deepspeed config

 ### Deepspeed config

-the new `BF16_Optimizer` implements its own ZeRO Stage 1, hence until it gets its own stage number, we must use:
+The new `BF16_Optimizer` implements its own ZeRO Stage 1, hence until it gets its own stage number, we must use:
 ```
 ZERO_STAGE=0
+config_json="./ds_config.$SLURM_JOBID.json"

+# Deepspeed figures out GAS dynamically from dynamic GBS via set_train_batch_size()
+cat <<EOT > $config_json
+{
+  "train_micro_batch_size_per_gpu": $MICRO_BATCH_SIZE,
+  "train_batch_size": $GLOBAL_BATCH_SIZE,
+  "gradient_clipping": 1.0,
+  "zero_optimization": {
+    "stage": $ZERO_STAGE
+  },
+  "bf16": {
+    "enabled": true
+  },
+  "steps_per_print": 2000,
+  "wall_clock_breakdown": false
+}
+EOT

 ```

+The new `BF16_Optimizer` accumulates grads in fp32.
+It doesn't shard the static buffer it reuses, which consumes 4 bytes * params additional memory, but since it's not sharding it saves on comms.
+Down the road, it'll be expanded to support sharding on demand.

-Using Deepspeed's activation checkpointing to use a lot less GPU memory
+Using Deepspeed's activation checkpointing to use a lot less GPU memory:

 ```
     --deepspeed-activation-checkpointing \